Erin McLaughlin, PhDChair and Professor, Business Department

-Erin McLaughlin, PhD, is Associate Professor of the Business Department.
+Erin McLaughlin, PhD, is the Chair and Professor of the Business Department.
 Her areas of interest focuses on corruption, economic development, and culture on an international scale.
 By incorporating her research into coursework, McLaughlin provides students with real-life examples to better understand the economic issues and their implications.

 To help inspire students to think beyond the “bottom line,” McLaughlin shows students how to develop business concepts that affect real change through the Justice Matters curriculum.
 This can be seen in coursework that includes advocating on behalf of trafficked children in Ghana and the Ivory Coast—through The Hershey Company’s Raising the Bar program—and helping orphans and vulnerable children in Swaziland start a craft business by developing a social business strategy.
 Students are able to see their academic efforts manifest into sustainable change for those most in need.